jessiepoo/mygastronomicaljourney/README.md

   I decided to create an interface for the collections called RestaurantCollections and created 2 different subclasses ("TriedCollection" and "ToTryCollection") that implement that interface so that the execution can be handled by 2 different classes and eliminate the cohesion.
-I also had to change the write method in the Writer class and create 2 instances of restaurantcollections (Tried and ToTry) to the RestaurantCollectionApp class.
+I also had to change the write method in the Writer class and create 2 instances of restaurantCollections (Tried and ToTry) to the RestaurantCollectionApp class.

+- Another thing I noticed was that in the restaurantCollection class, the restaurants were being sorted.
+However, it felt like this should be done in a separate class since it was serving a different functionality.
+Following the one class one functionality principle, I created the Sorter class which sorts the restaurants according to name, overall rating, taste rating, price rating and service rating.
+I instantiated a sorter class in the triedCollection class and call the sort methods from the getSorter() accessor.